Skarletto/SS14Commands/index.md

 To make this prototype, I looked at how other similar items were formatted in \Prototypes\Entities\Clothing\Neck.
 Reason why this looks so empty is because I specified a parent.
 That means the prototype will inherit every single component from that parent, and anything specified in the child's file will override it's parent's.
 So by adding a sprite component to the child, we're overriding the parent's sprite.

 You can trace back the origin of most prototypes to a singular parent.
-Everything is just frankenstein'd together and built atop one another- Which also means it's really easy to make your own prototypes.
+Everything is just mashed together and built atop one another- Which also means it's really easy to make your own prototypes.
 I also commented out the commands I need to run so I can easily paste them in the command line in-game.

 Now, all we need to do is upload all of the files and run the yml.
 This is also super simple: `uploadfile Skarlet/empstarsneck.rsi/equipped-MASK.png` .
 This will open a window, where you are able to select which file to upload.
 So, we upload `equipped-MASK.png`.
 In turn, this uploads to a new folder we create through the command, `empstarsneck.rsi`, which is inside of MY upload folder.
 The upload folder is named after your username, so if you ever plan on using these, make sure to edit my name out before uploading, otherwise it'll upload all of these in your upload folder, in a folder named Skarlet.